• FB

 Coconut Flourless Brownies5

-Now for me carbs are what cause me to really put weight on or puff up.
-I can forgo the cookies, cakes and candies but you put a loaf of hot crusty bread in front of me and I’m like Pavlov’s dog!
+Now for me, carbs are what cause me to put weight on or puff up.
+I can forgo the cookies, cakes, and candies but you put a loaf of hot crusty bread in front of me and I’m like Pavlov’s dog!
 I start to salivate, my eyes gloss over and I may begin to mumble uncontrollably.
-LOL I love bread.
-Perhaps that’s why pizza is my all time favorite food – the crust maybe?
-Though I do have a deep crush love on cheese… and pepperoni… and bacon.
-Hell I love the whole thing who am I kidding!
+LOL, I love bread.
+Perhaps that’s why pizza is my all-time favorite food – the crust maybe?
+However, I do have a deep crush love on cheese… and pepperoni… and bacon.
+Hell, I love the whole thing who am I kidding?
 But no for me breads are my downfall.

 Coconut Flourless Brownies1

 Honestly I kind of winged the first pass of this recipe.
 I honestly didn’t know how much of this or that to put into it.
-I did an analysis of my flourless chocolate cake recipe and compared it to my standard brownie recipe.
-Thankfully I had my engineering cap on as I nailed it right off the bat.
-However with any recipe that I post, it has to be tested multiple times to ensure that you get the same results every single time.
+I analyzed my flourless chocolate cake recipe and compared it to my standard brownie recipe.
+Thankfully I had my engineering cap on and I nailed it right off the bat.
+However, with any recipe that I post, it has to be tested multiple times to ensure that you get the same results every single time.
 Trust me, I languished over this… all those pans of brownies… my forced to try each batch.
 God.. my life is so hard.
 LOL

 Coconut Flourless Brownies3

-As I explained what was and was not in them he literally held up his hand and just said “no more, these are awesome.. can I have another?”
+As I explained what was and was not in them he held up his hand and just said “No more, these are awesome.. can I have another?”
 LOL WIN WIN!!!
-So if you’re looking for a great brownie that is off the beaten path, I would definitely recommend this one!
+So if you’re looking for a great brownie that is off the beaten path, I would recommend this one!

 Coconut Flourless Brownies